On this page:

 The AppDynamics Apache Agent automatically detects the incoming HTTP calls as business transactions.
 It detects loaded modules as backends.
 Log in to the AppDynamics Controller to begin monitoring.

 By configuring virtual hosts, Apache Web Server administrators can have a single Apache Web Server instance act as the entry point for what appears to be different websites from the end user's perspective.

 In the AppDynamics application model, it will usually make sense to represent each virtual host configured in an Apache Web Server as its own tier.
 This tends to better represent the logical model of the environment and reduces the likelihood of quickly exhausting tier business transaction limits for an Apache Web Server that proxies a large application environment.

 To associate different virtual hosts with different tiers, add the AppDynamicsApplicationContext directive to the virtual host configuration, supplying the application, tier and node name as arguments, as follows:

 AppDynamicsApplicationContext <application> <tier> <node>

-In the example above, the tier name is a combination of the virtual machine ServerName and port number.
+In the example above, the tier name is a combination of the virtual machine's ServerName and port number.
 You are not required to include the ServerName and port number in the tier name, but they can be useful for identifying which virtual machines are creating business transactions.
-We recommend using a tier name that best represents the purpose of the virtual machine.
+We recommend using a tier name that best represents the virtual machine's purpose.